xiezhq/ISEScan/README.md

 ## Release History
 * 1.5.2-fix-bug-for-single-copy
   * Fix bug in removeOverlappedOrfhits() for genome sequence without multi-copy IS elements
+  * Fix bug in getFullIS4seqOnStream() for genome sequence with long multi-copy fregments containing the common IS element
 * 1.5.2
-  * Fix bug for genome sequence without multi-copy IS elements
+  * Fix bug to correctly count the single-copy IS elementfor genome sequence without multi-copy IS elements
 * 1.5.1
   * Change: changed consensusBoundaryByCutoff() to consensusBoundaryByCutoffBySeparated()
   * Change: added consensusBoundaryByCutoffByCombined() and getbds4opt4start(), to determine the left and right boundaries of multi-copy pro-IS element simultaneously, namely, to determine the optimal combined left and right boundaries instead of separated left and right boundaries.